droidian/porting-guide/debugging-tips.md

 The value of datapart should be either `/dev/disk/by-partlabel/userdata` or the exact label and number of that partition such as `/dev/sda23` (which is device specific).

-### (generic rootfs only) Mask journald
+### Mask journald

-Some devices have trouble with systemd-journald.
+Some devices have trouble with systemd-journald (notably the Exynos 9810 and Exynos 9820 devices).
 You might try masking it via recovery.

 Note that masking journald will disable log collection, so other issues will be harder to debug.